H0TB0X420/InterchangeDB/docs/stability.md

 A roadmap for turning InterchangeDB from a well-tested course-grade project into a research artifact with a defensible correctness story.
-This document is forward-looking; it complements `QUALITY.md` (which tracks discrete open items as `Q-NN`) by laying out the *categories* of work and their relative leverage.
+This document is forward-looking; it complements `ISSUES.md` (the Quality Tracker, which tracks discrete open items as `Q-NN`) by laying out the *categories* of work and their relative leverage.